dorythecat/TransforMate/docs/commands/transformation/index.md

 level.
 They allow users to transform themselves and others, and are the barrier of entry to 95% of the many other functions the bot has at your disposal.
-We recommend checking out the [Basic TransforMate Tutorial]() to acquire some basic knowledge on he usage of these commands.
+We recommend checking out the [Basic TransforMate Tutorial]() to acquire some basic knowledge on the usage of these commands.

 Even though you don't have to, we **strongly** recommend you check out the full documentation on these commands, at least for the /transform command.
 If you have